nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 10 - Customizing the Environment.markdown

 ##

 08.	(i).
-Execute the command-line corresponding to event number **50** as indicated by the output of the `history` shell built-in command.
+Execute the command line corresponding to event number **50** as indicated by the output of the `history` shell built-in command.

 	(ii).
-Display the command-line before the previously executed command.
+Display the command line before the previously executed command.

 	(iii).
 Execute the last command.